cslarsen/miller-rabin/README.md

 prime while it is not.
 False negatives are impossible, though.
 If it reports a number is composite, it is.

+For this reason, the algorithm comes with an adjustable _accuracy parameter_.
+By increasing the parameter (and running time) slightly, the chance for false positives drops sharply.

 You can read about the algorithm at http://en.wikipedia.org/wiki/Miller–Rabin_primality_test